junliu724515/casetimer/README.md

 ## How to install the latest code

-Step 1: install the Case timer app on AppExchange https://appexchange.salesforce.com/listingDetail?listingId=a0N3000000Dpol8EAB
+Step 1: install the Case timer app on AppExchange https://appexchange.salesforce.com/listingDetail?listingId=a0N3000000Dpol8EAB into your org.

 Step 2: and then click on the button below to install the latest bug fixing patches